shreyanshk/boottorrent/docs/installation.rst

     $ pip install git+https://github.com/shreyanshk/boottorrent

-This is the preferred method to install BootTorrent, as it will always install the most recent stable release.
+This is the preferred method to install BootTorrent, as it will always install the most recent release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.